David “Bean” Bienenstock, a premier cannabis journalist and co-host of the weed podcast “Great Moments in Weed History,” is from here in New Jersey.

-He was born and spent his early years in Rahway, which is where the famed astronomer Carl Sagan, who incidentally also enjoyed good herb went to high school.
+He was born and spent his early years in Rahway, where the famed astronomer Carl Sagan, who also enjoyed good herb, went to high school.

 “All my formative weed experiences were in New Jersey,” said Bienenstock.
 “I have a lot of friends and extended stoner crew still living in New Jersey.”

 Bienenstock has become well known as a cannabis journalist, having worked for High Times and Vice.
-While working for High Times, he combined a passion for cannabis with writing and saw a lot of the terrible damage done to people.
+While working for High Times, he combined a passion for cannabis with writing.
+Bienenstock saw a lot of the terrible damage done to people.

 “We knew each other before, but just by email.
 The show was where our very solid weed friendship formed,” he explained.
 Bienenstock and Saeed subsequently created “Great Moments in Weed History” together.

-On their weed podcast, Bienenstock usually recounts a specific episode from history that involved cannabis in some fashion to Saeed who reacts and comments on it.
+On their weed podcast, Bienenstock usually recounts a specific episode from history that involved cannabis in some fashion to Saeed.
+He reacts and comments on it.